aerospike/backup-go/cmd/asrestore/readme.md

                                   AEROSPIKE_MAX_ERROR_RATE.
-                                  This base timeout value is also used as the interval multiplied by --retry-multiplier to increase the timeout value between retry attempts. (default 1000) --retry-multiplier float    Used to increase the delay between subsequent retry attempts for the errors listed under --retry-base-timeout.
+                                  This base timeout value is also used as the interval multiplied by --retry-multiplier to increase the timeout value between retry attempts. (default 1000) --retry-multiplier float    Increases the delay between subsequent retry attempts for the errors listed under --retry-base-timeout.
                                   The actual delay is calculated as: retry-base-timeout * (retry-multiplier ^ attemptNumber) (default 1)
       --retry-max-retries uint    Set the maximum number of retry attempts for the errors listed under --retry-base-timeout.
                                   The default is 0, indicating no retries will be performed